-Bill's work is published frequently in The Tyee, and he writes a column for 24 Hours every Tuesday.
+Bill is a former columnist with The Tyee and 24 Hours.
 He regularly comments on TV, radio, print and Internet media outlets.

 Most recently Bill was Strategist for Fight HST, a grassroots organization he started with former Premier Bill Vander Zalm and others, that successfully overturned the Harmonized Sales Tax in British Columbia through a citizens’ initiative petition and binding referendum.

 Bill holds a masters degree in political science from UBC.

 The one-time cash influx is for mental health and other student help.
 Critics say it might not be enough.

 Our seasonal staff picks for a sunny (cross your fingers) BC summer.
 Suggest your own!

 Fathers need to be more than mother’s helpers on the home front.
 Let’s support that.